rafalsz98/event_organizer_website/README.md

 - lon: (**optional**) longitude

-This element queries the google-api system for geographical data
+This element queries the google-api system for geographical data.

-It uses generated especially for this project API-key
+It uses generated especially for this project API-key.

+To make it work just populate GOOGLE_API_KEY field in your .env file with your one.

 ### Example usage
 ```html